One of the pillars for all these stories is the big conspiracy “theory”, an idea which, if properly analyzed, reveals a complete lack of logic.

 (Just some more stupid conspiracies some people actually believe on)

-(Read the second part of this article here)
+(Read the third part of this article here)

 (Lee este artículo en español aquí)